 While you are unlikely to see such cars offered for sale any time soon, it does show the incredible pace with which such technologies are being developed.

-It’s worth pointing out that Google’s fleet of automated vehicles consists of six Toyota Prius and a Lexus RX 450h.
+It’s worth pointing out that Google’s self-driving car fleet consists of six Toyota Prius and a Lexus RX 450h.

 Key to the challenge of bringing such cars to the road, are the legal objections to having hundreds of self determining cars sharing road space.